Social care in England: Care Act 2014

-Eligibility for adult social care, according to the Care Act 2014, would depend upon an individual's finances.
+Eligibility for adult social care, under the Care Act 2014, depends upon an individual's finances.
 If the financial resources of someone who is a permanent resident exceeds £23,250, the local authority is not permitted to pay towards the cost of provision of accommodation in a care home.
 For adults whose need for care and support other than permanent residence exceeds £23,250, the local authority may (but is not required to) pay towards the cost of care.

-The Care Act 2014 also saw the implementation of a Funding Cost Cap, the maximum contribution that an individual may need to make towards their care costs over their lifetime.
+The Care Act 2014 also saw the implementation of a funding cost cap, the maximum contribution that an individual may need to make towards their care costs over their lifetime.
 Once the cap had been reached, any further social care would be provided free of charge.
 This was due to be in effect from April 2016 but was delayed to April 2020.

-In September 2021, under the Conservative government, Boris Johnson announced plans for reform in adult social care, starting with the Funding Cost Cap changing to £86,000 from October 2023.

-Under the new cap, the upper capital limit (the point at which people are eligible to receive financial support from their local authority) will rise to £100,000, from the previous £23,250, making it a more generous proposal.
-The lower capital limit (the threshold below which an individual will not have to pay anything for their care) will rise to £20,000, from the previous £14,250.
-The new cap will not cover daily living costs for people in care homes, and those fees will still need to be paid for out of pocket.
+In September 2021, under the Conservative government, Boris Johnson announced plans for reform in adult social care, starting with the funding cost cap increasing to £86,000 from October 2023.
+Under the new cap, the upper capital limit (the point at which people are eligible to receive financial support from their local authority) rose to £100,000, from the previous £23,250.
+The lower capital limit (the threshold below which an individual will not have to pay anything for their care) rose to £20,000, from the previous £14,250.
+The new cap does not cover daily living costs for people in care homes.